All posts by wvara

 WVARA Vice President

-Because of Valentine’s Day, WVARA’s February meeting will be held a week early on Wednesday, February 7.
-As usual we will be in Meeting Room 3 at the Silicon Valley Chapter of the American Red Cross, 2731 N. First Street at Plumeria Drive (southwest corner) in San Jose.
-Social time begins around 6:45pm with the meeting beginning at 7pm.
+Our next WVARA meeting will be held in-person on Wednesday, September 11, in Meeting Room 3 at the Silicon Valley Chapter of the American Red Cross, 2731 N. First Street at Plumeria Drive (southwest corner) in San Jose.
+Social time begins around 6:45pm, with the meeting commencing at 7pm.
 If you haven’t been to the Red Cross in a while, “talk-in” is usually available on the Association’s repeaters.
 Best choice would be 2m/220.

 • Since the west side entrance to the Red Cross Building is always locked, we recommend entering the Red Cross Building through the main entrance situated on the north side of the building.